camfarms/my-website/content/myPortfolio/hobbies/traveling/italy2021.md

 ### 52 Galleries

-Next on our list was a roadtrip to [52 galleries](https://en.wikipedia.org/wiki/Strada_delle_52_Gallerie) which is a series of 52 tunnels through the alps in Northern Italy.
+Next on our list was a road trip to [52 galleries](https://en.wikipedia.org/wiki/Strada_delle_52_Gallerie) which is a series of 52 tunnels through the alps in Northern Italy.
 It is a historical site from WWI when it was used as a trail for munitions, but it also happens to be a beautiful hike!

 *PICTURES FROM 52 GALLERIES*